 A Bucket List Experience

 I spent my last few moments swimming around the reef that swayed in the ocean current searching for Nemo.
-I saw a ray, millions more colorful fish, but swam back to the boat without finding Nemo.
+I saw a ray, and millions more colorful fish, but swam back to the boat without finding Nemo.
 The late afternoon air felt cold, so I put my light jacket on after drying off.
 I was exhausted, and an overwhelming feeling of humbleness fell over me.
 I had swum in the Great Barrier Reef.
 But at the same time, there was a huge sadness because I couldn’t help but think of what Menekse had missed.

 Our 4-hour tour was coming to an end, and everyone climbed aboard wide-eyed at what they had just experienced.
 Brett turned up the music, turned the boat towards the mainland, and the engines roared back to life.